 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Fluently add and subtract multi-digit whole numbers using the standard algorithm.
 (Grade 4) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Given a design task, identify appropriate materials (e.g., wood, paper, plastic, aggregates, ceramics, metals, solvents, adhesives) based on specific properties and characteristics (e.g., strength, hardness, and flexibility).
 (Grades 6 - 8) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this activity, students should be able to: